Go

 For more details on levels of access to your repository required by different Snyk features, see [How Snyk handles your data](/snyk-data-and-governance/how-snyk-handles-your-data.md).

-Go modules Projects that rely on modules from private SCM repositories are supported if those repositories are in the same SCM organization as the main project repository.
+Snyk supports Go modules Projects that rely on modules from private SCM repositories if those repositories are in the same SCM organization as the main Project repository.

-Private module support in different SCMs varies depending on whether full source code analysis is enabled or disabled.
+Private module support for different SCMs varies based on whether you enable or disable full source code analysis.

 | Full source code analysis enabled | Full source code analysis disabled |